chanryma/QuickXcoder/README.md

 ![image](/Documents/add_method.gif)

-Before this extension, I add an instance method declaration in following steps:
+Before this extension, I added an instance method declaration in following steps:

 1. Press the ```-``` key that is to the right of ```0``` key.
 2. Hold ```Shift``` key and press the ```(``` key that is to the left of ```0``` key.